jbostoen/iTop-custom-extensions/readme.md

 iTop 2.4.x-branch (no longer maintained, most of my work in this master branch should still be compatible if you replace the datamodel XML version "1.5" to "1.4" in the .xml files): https://github.com/jbostoen/iTop-custom-extensions/tree/itop-2.4

 The repository originally started with support for iTop 2.3.x-versions, but that branch has been deleted now.
 I encourage people to migrate to a more recent version.

+In the meanwhile, my colleague jdefoort ( https://github.com/jdefoort ) also became an iTop enthousiast and we often collaborate.